arc80/plywood/base/docs/QuickStart/BuildDocs.md

 If you chose **Visual Studio** or **Xcode** as your generator in [Quick Start](QuickStart), you may now find the generated project files (such as a Visual Studio `.sln` or Xcode `.xcodeproj`) in the `data/build/WebCooker/build` (or similar) relative to the workspace root.

-You can also open the project files automatically in your IDE from the PlyTool command line:
+You can also open the project files automatically in your IDE from the Crowbar command line:

-    $ plytool open
+    $ crowbar open